 Effects can be added to the layer here.
-All controls for effects already added to the layer can also be accessed here.
-Click the Plus icon 😌 to add a new effect, then select the specific effect you need from the list.
-There are many effects available.
-For full details, see the chapter on Effects.
+All controls for effects already added to the layer can also be

 Each effect can be enabled or disabled using the blue square toggle to the left of the effect name.

 Imerge offers 12 categories of effects for modifying the contents of your layers.